MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/01-getting-started.md

 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
 ```

-Read the warning that's displayed when you change the execution policy.
+If you have successfully changed the execution policy, PowerShell displays the following warning:

 ```Output
 Execution Policy Change